Top Climate Change Risks: Heat, Fire, Storm

-Mitigating climate change—by eliminating our emissions into the atmosphere and reducing our strain on the environment—and adapting to our changing planet are both vital to our well-being.
+Mitigating climate change in Texas—by eliminating our emissions into the atmosphere and reducing our strain on the environment—and adapting to our changing planet are both vital to our well-being.

-Check your address and get a free report describing risks to your property and in your area.
+Check your address and get a free report describing risks to your Texas property or other real estate.

 Your level of risk depends on your city's capacity to adapt.
 Look up information on your city's characteristics and how they relate to preparedness for climate change: ND-GAIN Urban Adaptation Assessment.

 Check our free report for tips on protecting your home from hazards.

 Green infrastructure is a category of nature-based solutions increasing precipitation.
 Find resources for individuals and municipalities through the EPA's Soak Up the Rain initiative.

 Planting trees and vegetation helps reduce extreme heat in urban environments.
 Cool Pavements can also help urban heat islands.
 Search the Heat Island Community Actions Database to see what some municipalities have been doing to reduce extreme heat risk.

 Read more about building resilience for communities: U.S. Climate Resilience Toolkit.

 Use the Common Cause tool to find your representatives (federal to local), how to contact them, and information about political contributions and bills they have introduced.